PadmaUnlimited/padma-theme/padma/README.txt

 == Changelog ==

+= 0.0.22
+* Released: Jun 25, 2018

+PHP 7.1 and 7.2 compatibility check
+Tested on Wordpress 4.9.7
+Ckeditor updated to 4.9.2
+RequireJS updated to 2.3.5
+jQuery and SizzleJS updated to 3.3.1 and 2.3.3 respectively Knockout updated to v3.4.2

 = 0.0.21
-* Released: May 23, 2018
+* Released: Jun 11, 2018

 Several improves to Pinboard block
 Added Undo / Redo panel options
-CSS Animation Code Fix
+CSS Animation Code Fix and improvements
+Added filter option for design options

 = 0.0.20
 * Released: May 23, 2018